youyanggu/covid19_projections/index.md

 For regular updates and insights, follow Youyang Gu on Twitter:&nbsp; <a href="https://twitter.com/youyanggu" class="twitter-follow-button" data-show-count="false">@youyanggu</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+* **January 12:** We added vaccination plots to the infections page for every US state (and nationally) based on the latest [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations).
+For example, see the vaccination progress for the [US](/infections/us).
 * **January 7:** See our [new thread](https://twitter.com/youyanggu/status/1347266544946929665) for an analysis of existing COVID-19 population immunity and its correlation with the severity of this current wave.
-* **January 5:** See our new [county-level summary](/infections/summary-counties) page, where we present the best and worst-impacted counties in a sortable table format.
+* *January 5:* See our new [county-level summary](/infections/summary-counties) page, where we present the best and worst-impacted counties in a sortable table format.
-* **January 5 (#2):** We made a major update to our [Path to Herd Immunity](/path-to-herd-immunity) page, incorporating the latest vaccination data from the CDC and preliminary information on the new COVID-19 strain.
+* *January 5 (#2):* We made a major update to our [Path to Herd Immunity](/path-to-herd-immunity) page, incorporating the latest vaccination data from the CDC and preliminary information on the new COVID-19 strain.
 * *December 29:* See why our total infected estimates [differ from the CDC](https://twitter.com/youyanggu/status/1344002411556339712).
 * *December 14:* I've self-funded this project over the past 9 months.
 [Donate](/donate) to help me keep *covid19-projections.com* running.
 * *December 9:* See our latest writeup, [Path to Herd Immunity: 2021 Outlook of COVID-19 in the US](/path-to-herd-immunity), which models how the COVID-19 vaccine can help the US achieve herd immunity.